Life After Beth: Plot

 Maury implores Zach to tell Beth that he lied about her being dead and promise to stay with her forever, to which Zach reluctantly agrees, noticing that Beth's emotional stability slows her zombie behavior.
 He tries to run away with her, wanting to avoid the growing problems with the town, which also agitate Beth, but Maury knocks him out to take Beth home.
-Once Zach wakes, he returns home to find bodies in the backyard, which he believes to be his family.
+Once Zach wakes, he returns home to find burnt bodies in the backyard, which he believes to be his family.

 Zach prepares to leave the state, but changes his mind and drives back to the Slocum house.
 He finds the house in disarray and discovers that Beth, now a full-fledged bloodthirsty zombie, has eaten Maury and some of Geenie's fingers.
 Zach enables Geenie to escape and calms Beth by promising to hike with her.
 They run into Kyle, who is hunting zombies and explains that their parents are still alive and have fled to a safehouse.
 Kyle gives Zach his handgun and encourages him to put Beth out of her misery.
 Zach and Beth stop by a cliff.
 He tearfully apologizes for never doing the things she wanted when she was still alive.
 They profess their love to each other before Zach shoots her in the head.

 Zach is reunited with his family at the safehouse, along with a traumatized Erica, who was forced to kill her own grandmother.
 The survivors make plans to leave town, but the power suddenly returns and a TV news report claims things have returned to normal.
 Some time later, Zach visits Beth and Maury's graves.
 Zach invites Erica for dinner and she accepts, smiling as they drive off.